 - Leads to better knowledge retention: Since students learn through exploring and experimenting themselves, the learning becomes an output of experience and has clarity and thus stays with the student.

-Project Based Learning: Meaning and Advantages
+Project-Based Learning: Meaning and Advantages

 Project-based learning prepares students for real-life situations and increases their workplace readiness too.
-Moreover a single project might demand the students to integrate knowledge and information from multiple academic subjects and skill areas, thus giving scope for in-depth investigation and analysis of the problem in question.
+Moreover, a single project might demand the students to integrate knowledge and information from multiple academic subjects and skill areas, thus giving scope for in-depth investigation and analysis of the problem in question.
 It boosts the creativity, critical & analytical prowess, and communication and collaboration skills of an individual.

-E-learning education programme and its advantages
+E-learning Education Programme and its Advantages

-For example a teacher can explain some concepts better with the help of an educational video or students from different schools can participate in a seminar and interact with subject experts without anyone having to actually travel to a common location.
+For example, a teacher can explain some concepts better with the help of an educational video, or students from different schools can participate in a seminar and interact with subject experts without anyone having to actually travel to a common location.

 It was through E-learning that education in schools and colleges could continue during the pandemic.
-Now, students can study and even obtain a college degree from a foreign university without even having to leave their home.
-In project work too, students find it convenient to research online as internet offers unlimited resource materials anywhere and anytime.
+Now, students can study and even obtain a college degree from a foreign university without even having to leave their homes.
+In project work too, students find it convenient to research online as the internet offers unlimited resource materials anywhere and anytime.

-Donate for education in India
+Donate for Education in India

 Education holds the key to a great future.
 While some students are making breakthroughs in the field of education with the help of modern aids, there are poor and marginalized kids who still do not have access to even basic education.
 NGOs like the Smile Foundation are dedicatedly working to ensure that every child receives the gift of education.
-As responsible citizens of the country you can support this cause.
-Donate for education and help in building an empowered nation.
+As responsible citizens of the country, you can support this cause.
+Donate for education and help in building an empowered India.